Blog

 Take a Class or Workshop

 Breck Create feels strongly that creative classes benefit everyone, even if you do not consider yourself an artist.
 Kneading clay can have a grounding effect, while painting and drawing can be meditative.
 No experience?
 No problem.
 Breck Create classes cater to artists of all ages and levels of expertise.
-Winter 2024 classes are open for registration at breckcreate.org.
+This season’s classes are open for registration at breckcreate.org.
 Check out our offerings and register now.
-Summer classes and workshops will be announced in early April.

 View Art + Get Info at Old Masonic Hall